 Exchanging guilder banknotes in person

-Would you like to exchange your guilder notes in person in Haarlem?
+Would you like to exchange your guilder notes in person?
 Then you should make an appointment first.
-Please call + 31 20 524 2727 on business days from 9:00 to 12:00.
+Please call + 31 20 524 2727 on business days between 9:00 and 12:00.

 You should bring the following:

 - the fully completed and signed application form